 So a standard lap dance is basically foreplay and quite literally only a hair’s breadth removed from prostitution.

 On top of this, lap dancers are ‘self employed’ – they to pay to work in clubs, must buy expensive ‘house clothes’, give a portion of earnings back to the club and are fined, frequently.
 Clubs also always have far too high a ratio of performers to punters – making competition to even get your £20 (of £10 or £5) for a lap dance intense.

 So, as for ‘strippers being loaded’ well, you ain’t gonna get it with a standard lap dance.
 That is why there probably isn’t a club in the country where there is’t any sexual contact – including grinding on punters laps, rubbing their genitals and dancers touching themselves intimately.
-And the only way to make good money is to provide the hand jobs and blow jobs that drunk, sexually aroused men expect in ‘VIP’ areas and private booths.
+And the only way to really make good money is to provide the hand jobs and blow jobs that drunk, highly sexually aroused men expect in ‘VIP’ areas and private booths.

 Harm for Women in Clubs

 Near-sexual contact is already a legitimate, standard lap dance.
 Providing that night-in-night-out is in itself harmful.
 Of course, lap dancer have to do a lot more as actual sexual contact is the norm across the industry.
 The harm of this is even more apparent as a great many women in the industry are already vulnerable and have already experienced abuse.
 Research indicates that 1/3 lap dancers are in abusive relationship.
 Every woman who has left the industry has told us that the overwhelming majority of dancers had come from abusive backgrounds.
 Many of the leading advocates of the industry are quite open about being victims of sexual abuse and even child sexual abuse.